Gerald K. Geerlings: Early work

 Geerlings made his first print in 1926.
 During his early printmaking career (1926–1932), Geerlings created fewer than sixty prints.

-In short time, Geerlings became well known for his meticulously detailed and "architecturally precise" intaglio prints, aquatints, and etchings featuring early-20th century urban American architecture.
-His preferred subjects were the famed skylines of New York City and Chicago.
-These breakthrough cityscapes would become his most recognizable and iconic works.
+In a short period, Geerlings became known for his detailed intaglio prints, aquatints, and etchings depicting early twentieth-century urban American architecture.
+His work frequently focused on the skylines of New York City and Chicago.
+These cityscapesbecome among his best-known works.

 In these early works, Geerlings captured the nation's booming urban metropolises and their architectural transformation.
 With names like Colossus, The Vertical Mile, and Olympus, Gerald's etchings captured the zeitgeist of urban pre-war America.
 Gerald's depictions of urban constructions were a testament to this period's collective optimism, society's belief in human progress, and the nation's confidence in boundless growth and opportunities.

 Geerlings' works were well received by critics and peers, resulting in numerous awards and exhibitions.
 In 1931, Geerlings won his first award for a print from the Pennsylvania Academy of the Fine Arts for his print Jeweled City.
 In 1933, Geerlings was awarded the First Prize for "Best Etching" for his work Grand Canal, America at the Century of Progress Chicago World's Fair exhibition.
 Geerlings's prints were also prominently exhibited at the 1939 New York World's Fair.